veganaize/closure-compiler/Writing-Compiler-Pass.md

 }
 ```

 Any compiler passes should implement [`CompilerPass`](https://github.com/google/closure-compiler/blob/master/src/com/google/javascript/jscomp/CompilerPass.java) providing the `process()` method.
 The compiler will execute this method when the pass is scheduled to run.
 The Abstract Syntax Tree (AST) will be passed into our new pass.
-The externs tree contains all the externs definition provided by the user with `--externs`.
+The externs tree contains all the externs definitions provided by the user with `--externs`.
 The root tree contains all the source code for the compilation.

 # Traversing the AST